jeanlauliac/mekano/README.md

 [*"wait and cooperative exit"* (WCE)](http://www.cons.org/cracauer/sigint.html) stategy; it waits for processes to complete, and stops only if they ended on SIGINT themselves.
 In **watch** mode, SIGINT only stops the update, if any; a second SIGINT may be needed to quit.
+For compatibility with sloppy signal handlers, return code 130 is also considered a SIGINT.

 At the moment, Mekano cannot update the Mekanofile itself **and** take account of it in a single run (with a relation such as